Code-Institute-Submissions/Sndrahel-Hangman_SepResub/README.md

 - [Youtube](https://www.youtube.com/watch?v=ZniVgo8U7ek) - Inspiraton of the code and styling are through out inspired and taken from this tutorial.
 - [Scotch](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript) - Inspiration of the code was also taken from this tutorial.

-#### Media:
-- [Catalyststuff / Freepik](https://www.freepik.com/catalyststuff) - All images for this game is taken cropped from this site.

-#### Audio:
-- [Freesound](https://freesound.org/) - All sound are taken from this site.

 ---
 ## Acknowledgments:

-- Nishant Kumar: my Code Institute mentor who guided me through this process and shared a lot of valuable knowledge.
+- Nishant Kumar: My Code Institute mentor who guided me through this process and shared a lot of valuable knowledge.